pulumi/docs/content/blog/fargate-vs-ec2/index.md

 )
 ```

-Now there are only two nodes, with the pods distributed among them.
+Now, there are only two nodes, with the pods distributed among them.
 Those are my two `t3.medium`s.

 ![k9s eks demo](k9s-eks.gif)

 So when should you use Fargate, and when EC2 for EKS?
-Well, it really all relates to what we are seeing here with the nodes.
+Well, it really all relates to what we are seeing here with the number and size of nodes.

 Let me explain.